ErikKalkoken/slackApiDoc/users.admin.setInactive.md

 # users.admin.setInactive
 This method disables a user.
 A disabled user can no longer log into a Slack team.
 Note: This method does not work on free tier.
+Note that you need a [legacy token](https://api.slack.com/custom-integrations/legacy-tokens) for this method.

 ## Arguments
 This method has the URL `https://slack.com/api/users.admin.setInactive` and follows the [Slack Web API calling conventions](https://api.slack.com/web#basics).